Jem Wolfie Flaunts Peachy Posterior In Skintight Activewear

-Jem Wolfie was back in yoga pants in the most recent update that was shared on her Instagram page.
+Jem Wolfie was back in yoga pants for the most recent update to her Instagram page.
 The model added the sizzling new shot to her feed on November 3, and it has certainly captured the attention of her 2.6 million fans.

 The photo was snapped outdoors and captured Jem with her derriere facing the camera.
-The model posed in the grass, and in front of her were a covering of tall trees and a piece of sky.
-Jem tucked her legs in and rested her booty on her feet.
-She put both arms up in the air, using one to grab at her ponytail and bending the opposite at the elbow.
-Jem showed off her fit figure in a sexy gray set.
+The model posed in the grass with a covering of tall trees and a piece of sky in front of her.
+Jem tucked her legs under her, resting her booty on her feet.
+She put both arms up in the air, grabbing at her ponytail with one and bending the opposite at the elbow.
+Jem showed off her fit figure in a sexy, gray set.

 On her upper-half, Jem opted for a curve-hugging bra.
-The garment had a set of silk straps and a cut that was close to a racerback and the piece was tight on her shoulders and back.
-The cut of the top allowed Jem to flaunt her muscular arms in their entirety.
-The bottom band was snug on her ribcage, and there was a bit of separation between her bra and pants that exposed a tease of skin.
+The garment had a set of silky straps that crisscrossed on her upper back, and it stretched tightly across her shoulders.
+The cut of the top flaunted Jem’s muscular arms in their entirety.
+The bottom band was snug on her ribcage and the small separation between her bra and pants exposed a glimpse of skin.

 “Such a great view here.
 You take care of yourself,” one follower chimed in, adding a few red hearts to the end of their comment.